 allowed to hold that permission, as described in the linked documentation.

-<permissionGroup> attribute is optional, and only used to help the system display
+attribute is optional, and only used to help the system display permissions

-permissions to the user.
-You will usually want to set this to either a standard
+to the user.
+In most cases you will want to set this to a standard system

-yourself.
-It is preferred to use an existing group, as this simplifies the
+It is preferable to use an existing group, as this simplifies the

 permission UI shown to the user.

-Note that both a label and description should be supplied for the
+You need to supply both a label and description for the

 permission.
-These are string resources that can be displayed to the user when
+These are string resources that the user can see when

 they are viewing a list of permissions